Does Your Household Have a Fire Escape Plan?

 Only escape from a window if you are in immediate danger from the fire.
 When in the room it is advisable to put bedding or clothes at the bottom of the door to stop the smoke coming in before you all have escaped.
 If there are two adults, then one should drop first to enable the children to be lowered before being dropped, don’t jump.
 If you are escaping from an upper bedroom throw out the mattress or bedding to help cushion the landing.

-Our fire escape ladders are available in two different sizes, see our website for more details.
+Our fire escape ladders are tried, tested and proven to offer vital fire protection in the bedroom and upstairs as a whole.
+They're available in two different sizes, see our website for more details.

 For more information on our safety products, click here.